Crypto Regulation in Czech Republic 2025

 • The Classic — Sharing Among Cryptocurrencies for a Fee

-• Specialized — specific products and related services with cryptography, like crypto-wallets, encrypted client keys, etc.
+• Specialized-particular products and related services with cryptography, crypto-wallets, encrypted customer keys, etc.

-• Corporate documents and detailed information regarding the qualification company
+• Legal documents and detailed information concerning the qualification company

-• Identity documents of founders, directors, and shareholders
+• Identification documents of the founders, the directors, and the shareholders

-• Certificates confirming no criminal record, unpaid taxes and debts
+• Certificates confirming no criminal record, unpaid taxes, and debts were issued

-• Business plan that includes strategy and operational policies and procedures
+• Business plan which included strategy and operational policies and procedures

 CRYPTO COMPANIES SUPPORT IN CZECH REPUBLIC

-• CzechInvest, a state agency, offers a seven-month CzechStarter incubator program with funding to startups and attendant seminars and expert consulting
+• CzechInvest, a state agency, offers a seven-month incubator program of CzechStarter with financing to startups, including attendant seminars and expert consulting.

-• Blockchain Connect Association/ Czech Alliance, so that this will accelerate the development and promotion of blockchain technology all over the country to get rid of fraud and corruption – that should build confidence in innovative financial solutions.
+• Blockchain Connect Association/ Czech Alliance, which aims to accelerate the development and promotion of blockchain technology throughout the country to combat fraud and corruption – this should build confidence in innovative financial solutions.

 TAXES ON CRYPTOCURRENCIES IN CZECH REPUBLIC